Melksham: Culture and community

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

 Melksham Independent News is the town's family-owned independent newspaper, established in 1981.
 Over 13,700 copies of the paper are distributed across the town and surrounding villages biweekly.
+The town is also served by the regional newspapers, Gazette and Herald and Wiltshire Times.

+Local radio stations are BBC Radio Wiltshire on 104.3 FM, Heart West on 102.2 FM, and Greatest Hits Radio South West on 107.5 FM.

 Sport and leisure

+Melksham Community Campus, built by Wiltshire Council on a central site next to Melksham House, opened in 2022.
+It provides a swimming pool, library, sports centre and council offices.

 Melksham has a non-League football club, Melksham Town F.C., who play at the Oakfield Stadium on Eastern Way, which opened in January 2017.
 In 2018 the club won promotion from the Western League to the Southern League.
 Melksham Rugby Union Club also play at the Oakfields complex, on separate pitches.

-In the town there is a swimming pool and at Bowerhill is the Wiltshire School of Gymnastics.
-Melksham also has a cricket club who play their home matches at the Melksham House ground.
-The club has both youth and adult teams; in the 2019 season their Saturday side competes in Division 4 of the Wiltshire County Cricket League following promotion in 2018.
+The Wiltshire School of Gymnastics is at Bowerhill.
+Melksham has a cricket club who play their home matches at the Melksham House ground.
+The club has both youth and adult teams; in the 2019 season their Saturday side competed in Division 4 of the Wiltshire County Cricket League following promotion in 2018.

-In November 2019, Wiltshire Council gave final planning permission for the much-delayed Community Campus on the grounds of Melksham House, which will provide a swimming pool, library, sports centre and council offices.